How I Escaped Political Correctness & You Can Too

 This doubled my anxiety.
 As bad as I felt about my lapse of integrity, I saw that my fear was justified.
 I really did live in a world that denounced those who deviated from the “progressive” message.

-Did I want my to let this fear run my life?
+Did I want this fear run my life?
 Should I invest myself in an agenda that rests on bullying for support?
 Was I a person who chose popularity over authenticity?

 No. No. No.